seanhess/hyperbole/example/README.md

 3. `cabal run examples`
 4. visit http://localhost:3000/

-Alternatively, create a new project that depends on hyperbole using cabal or stack and copy them in to your source folder
+Alternatively, create a new project that depends on hyperbole using cabal or stack and copy the examples into your source folder

 ### [Main](./Main.hs)
 Routing, WAI application, running the program